dozoisch/CachedBuzzBundle/README.md

 How to use it
 --------------------

-You can now call the browser just as you would any other service.
+You can now call the browser just as you would with any other service.

 ###Container aware class

-If you wish to call it from a container aware class, a controller for example, just do `$this->get('dozoisch.buzz.browswer');`.
+If you wish to call it from a container aware class, a controller for example, just do `$this->get('dozoisch.buzz.browser');`.

 ###Non-container aware class